Wondering how to save money on accommodation in Australia?

 B&Bs, Budget Hotels, Guest Houses and Motels

-When talking about how to save money on accommodation in Australia, it may be a surprise to read that it’s still possible to find a hotel room without getting a call from your bank manager the next day.
+Yet when talking about how to save money on accommodation in Australia, it may be a surprise to read that it’s still possible to book a decent room without getting a call from your bank manager the next day.

 There’s a broad range of B&Bs, Budget Hotels, Guest Houses and Motels that offer value for money in most major cities.

 Often these will be smaller businesses, sometimes family-run, that don’t have overheads of the big chain hotels.
-Many will have the luxuries removed, such as no breakfast provided and a shared bathroom.
+Many will have the luxuries removed, such as no breakfast included or a shared bathroom.

-Granted, you won’t find places in Australia for the same prices as Asia, but I haven’t come across many budget hotels listed on Agoda in the past five years that other websites have advertised cheaper.
+Granted, you won’t find places in Australia for the same low prices as Asia, but I haven’t come across many budget hotels listed on Agoda in the past eight years that other websites have advertised cheaper.

 One of my favourite method for getting the best deals with Agoda is to book a room many months advance.
 Using this method alone, I have secured discounts of 70% and more off the listed price.